-- 1. Proposals for the sub-division and/or change of use of existing buildings for residential use will only be permitted where: - a. the building is not safeguarded for an alternative use under another policy in the Local Plan; - the proposed units are all fully self-contained and satisfy the Nationally Described Space Standards (or any future successor) and the Council's adopted floorspace and amenity standards; - c. the size and layout of properties proposed for single family use is consistent with such occupation; - d. applications for the conversion of properties from non-residential uses to residential use include appropriate proposals to establish residential character and maximise residential amenity; - e. utilities infrastructure is sensitively positioned avoiding any front elevation.
+- 1. Proposals for the sub-division and/or change of use of existing buildings for residential use will only be permitted where: - a. the building is not safeguarded for an alternative use under another policy in the Local Plan; - b. the proposed units are all fully self-contained and satisfy the Nationally Described Space Standards (or any future successor).
+Proposals should also have regard to the Council's adopted standards; - c. the size and layout of properties proposed for single family use is consistent with such occupation; - applications for the conversion of properties from non-residential uses to residential use include appropriate proposals to establish residential character and maximise residential amenity; - e. utilities infrastructure is sensitively positioned avoiding any front elevation.